 Robert Trotter, a piece from his ‘At Work’ collection.

-At this point of the project as my focus shifts and the project shifts so does my feelings towards it, before I was feeling stressed and a lot of pressure to produce meaningful work or to do something that has never been done before.
-But as the shift focuses more to artistic curation and displaying and engaging in work as well as helping others engage with it I cant stop thinking about the C.S.
+At this point in the project, as my focus shifts and the project shifts, so do my feelings towards it.
+I was feeling stressed and under a lot of pressure to produce meaningful work or do something that had never been done before.
+But as the shift focuses more on artistic curation and displaying and engaging in work as well as helping others engage with it, I can’t stop thinking about the C.S.
 Lewis quote :

 “Even in literature and art, no man who bothers about originality will ever be original: whereas if you simply try to tell the truth (without caring twopence how often it has been told before) you will, nine times out of ten, become original without ever having noticed it”